The following is a catalogue of my Factory Records vinyl

 turntable mat and an LP Gear Vessel A3SE cartridge.

-I have been a Joy Division/New Order fan since the late 70s and in my collection I have every piece of vinyl (& CD) they have produced (including non-Factory label productions).
+I have been a Joy Division/New Order fan since the late 70s and in my collection I have quite a number of vinyl records (& CDs) including non-Factory label productions.
 Pride of

 place in my Factory vinyl collection is a mint/sealed copy of "A Factory Sample" (Factory's first production) and a mint condition original